dlt-hub/dlt/docs/website/docs/general-usage/destination.md

 ## Access a destination
 When loading data, `dlt` will access the destination in two cases:
-1. at the beginning of the `run` method to sync the pipeline state with the destination (or if you call `pipeline.sync_destination` explicitly)
+1. At the beginning of the `run` method to sync the pipeline state with the destination (or if you call `pipeline.sync_destination` explicitly).
-2. in the `pipeline.load` method - to migrate schema and load the load package.
+2. In the `pipeline.load` method - to migrate schema and load the load package.

 Obviously, dlt will access the destination when you instantiate [sql_client](../dlt-ecosystem/transformations/sql.md).

 :::note
 `dlt` will not import the destination dependencies or access destination configuration if access is not needed.
-You can build multi-stage pipelines where steps are executed in separate processes/containers - the `extract` and `normalize` step do not need destination dependencies, configuration and actual connection.
+You can build multi-stage pipelines where steps are executed in separate processes or containers - the `extract` and `normalize` step do not need destination dependencies, configuration and actual connection.

 <!--@@@DLT_SNIPPET_START ./snippets/destination-snippets.py::late_destination_access-->
 ```py